-Ubuntu vs Arch
+From Ubuntu to Arch Linux

 Recently I took the decision of leaving my long beloved distro – Ubuntu (sorry, link in spanish) and moving forward into Arch Linux.